reflectoring/reflectoring.github.io/content/blog/2019/2019-09-25-java-immutables.md

 ---
+authors: [tom]
 title: Immutables in Java - Are Setters Allowed?
-categories: [java, craft]
+categories: ["WIP", "Java", "Software Craft"]
 date: 2019-09-25 00:00:00 +1100
 modified: 2021-10-22 00:00:00 +1100
 excerpt: "Why are immutable objects a way to create safer software that is easier to maintain?
 And what are best practices to implement them?
 This article provides answers."
-image:
+image:  images/stock/0053-rock-wave-1200x628-branded.jpg
-  auto: 0053-rock-wave
-tags: ["immutable", "factory method", "final"]
+url: java-immutables
 ---

 In short, no. Feel free to jump right ahead to the section on [bad practices](#immutable-bad-practices).
 If you want to read a bit more on the why and how of immutables, have a look at the rest of this article.